Dev-Dipesh/teams-jiggler/APP-Install.md

 > **System Settings > Privacy & Security > Accessibility**

-- Click the ➕ button and add your exported `Nuclear Jiggler.app`
+- Click the ➕ button and add your exported `Teams Jiggler.app`
 - Make sure it is checked ✅

 This allows the app to simulate mouse/keyboard actions.